skystar2020/react-native-daily-step-counter/README.md

-# react-native-react-native-daily-step-counter
+# react-native-daily-step-counter

 > WIP.
-Definitely not production ready. 🚧
+Definitely not production-ready. 🚧

 It collects step counts and lets you the data per date without accessing healthkit or google fitness api.